The Equifax Breach: What You Should Do

 But what practical steps can you take now to protect yourself, or minimize the damage?

 The first step should be to find out whether or not you are personally affected.
-Equifax has set up a special “Cybersecurity Incident & Important Consumer Information” website where you can check the last six digits of your Social Security Number against their list of exposed records.
-Note that, earlier today, Ars Technica reported there was some alarming language on that site that made it appear as if the simple act of checking to see if you were affected would strip you of the right to sue Equifax for any actual damage incurred from the breach.
+Equifax has since retired a website where you could check the last six digits of your Social Security Number against their list of exposed records.
+Note that, Ars Technica reported there was some alarming language on that site that made it appear as if the simple act of checking to see if you were affected would strip you of the right to sue Equifax for any actual damage incurred from the breach.
 After an immediate public outcry, and a stunningly harsh public rebuke by NY Attorney General Eric Schneiderman, Equifax has already walked back that language to reassure customers that the codicil would not apply to this event.
 [It may, however, still apply to any future breaches.]

 Next, you should take Equifax up on its offer to provide free credit monitoring via their TrustedID Premier product for one year.
 This service will monitor your credit report across all the reporting agencies (Equifax, Experian, and TransUnion) and alert you immediately of any suspicious activity.
 This product also includes identity theft insurance, and features periodic scans of the Internet to check for the presence of your Social Security number, particularly on identity trading sites lurking on the “dark web”.
 Again, though, take note of the terms and conditions of this service, and take steps to ensure it is not automatically renewed without your consent, and with a substantial fee.